Child Development Centers

 WBDG accepts the majority view that all child development centers should stress quality care, and child growth and development.
 To this end, all child development centers are encouraged to provide well-illuminated, active and passive activity areas that accommodate a range of play and organized learning as well as serve the needs of adult staff and parents, and facilitate staff-child relationship building.

-There are nationally recognized accreditation agencies, such as the Nation's Network of Child Care Resource & Referral (NACCRRA) and the National Association for the Education of Young Children (NAEYC), that identify requirements for quality child development programs and facility conditions, including safety, sanitation, natural daylight, and classroom size.
+There are nationally recognized accreditation agencies, such as the National Association for the Education of Young Children (NAEYC), that identify requirements for quality child development programs and facility conditions, including safety, sanitation, natural daylight, and classroom size.

 Building Attributes